EnsiyehRaoufi/Pytorch-image-classification-using-Amazon-Sagemaker/README.md

 ##Attention

-**You can also see many other screenshots from different steps of all the stages of the program in 3 zip folders "hpo-training-images", "profiling", and "deploy" that exist in this repository.**
+**You can also see many other screenshots from different steps of all the stages of the program in 3 folders "hpo-training-images", "profiling", and "deploy" that exist in this repository.**

 ## Standout Suggestions